MattPahuta/social-links-profile/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [CSS Button Styling Guide](https://moderncss.dev/css-button-styling-guide/) - Stephanie Eckles is often my go-to accessibility resource and this project was no different.
+I have this button and link styling guide bookmarked.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.